isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/contact-tracing.md

 In order to facilitate more precise contact tracing efforts, businesses are encouraged to facilitate check-out for their customers, clients and visitors.
 Businesses may do so by toggling to the SEGW check-out function within the SafeEntry (Business) App or by deploying the SafeEntry Gateway Check-Out Boxes<sup>12</sup>.
 Businesses need not enforce checking out but should encourage customers to do so as much as possible.

-<sup>6</sup> This is with the exception of venues that were earlier required to deploy the SEGW by 19 April 2021.<br>
 <sup>7</sup> From 21 July 2021, supermarkets that are fully within malls and buildings covered by TraceTogether-only SafeEntry and have the same operating hours, are required to implement TraceTogether-only SafeEntry for customers, clients and visitors, in addition to employees and contractors.<br>
 <sup>8</sup> Large retail outlets located inside buildings (e.g. malls or commercial buildings) that are already covered by TraceTogether-only SafeEntry and SafeEntry Gateway, will not be required to deploy both, if they have the same operating hours.<br>
 <sup>9</sup> F&B outlets include food courts.<br>